 (4) DEO [Display Enable Out] = Used to connect other 4026s together.

 (5) CO [/10 Output] = It divides the input clock of the 4026 counter (pin 1) by 10 and outputs the new clock frequency from this pin.
 It is usually to drive another 4026 to provide multi-digit counting.
 We won't be using this pin for now, so we'll just connect it to ground.

 (6, 7 , 9, 10, 11, 12, 13) 7-Segment Display Output = This output will be the input of our 7-Segement Display.
 We'll have to match the outputs correctly to the input of the 7-segment display, otherwise our numbers won't be displayed correctly.

 (14) UCS [Ungated C-Segment] = Serves the same purpose as pin 13 – it’s meant to be connected to the 7-segment display C pin.
 But, this pin is not affected by the disabled clock input unless the count is above 2.
-We won't be using this pin, so we will be connecting it to ground.
+We won't be using this pin and we need to leave this open.